Diminished third

 31 equal temperament it has a more typical value of 232.3 cents.
 In a twelve-note keyboard tuned in a meantone tuning from E♭ to G♯, the dimininished third appears between C♯ and E♭, and again between G♯ and B♭.

 In superpythagorean tunings, the diminished third is narrower than the major second.
 In the special case of 17 equal temperament, the chromatic semitone and diminished third are in fact represented by the same interval of 141.18 cents, which allows the minor third to be evenly divided in half.
 In 22 equal temperament, the diminished third is ~ 109 cents while the chromatic semitone is ~ 163 cents and the diatonic semitone is ~ 55 cents.
-Thus, 22-ET is a system in which both "semitones" are not in fact semitones, but the diminished third is a semitone!